 Organ Donor Program

-Fact: The identity of all parties is kept confidential.
-The donor family and the transplant recipient may receive such information as age, sex, and state of residence.
-Individually, the recipient may be told the circumstances of death, and the donor's family may be informed of the transplants performed.
+The identity of all parties are kept confidential.
+The donor's family and the transplant recipient may receive such information as age, sex, and state of residence.
+The recipient may be told the circumstances of death.
+The donor's family may be informed of the transplants performed.
 The donor’s family may also receive feedback on how the recipient’s health status has improved.
-The donation agencies facilitate correspondence and meetings initiated by either the donor family or recipient.
+The donation agencies help with messages and meetings initiated by either the donor family or recipient.

-Fact: Agreeing to donation for research when registering as a donor does not include whole body/anatomical donation.
+Agreeing to donate for research does not include whole body/anatomical donation.

 NOTE: Georgia no longer offers an organ donor discount.